golden75/prokaryote_RNASeq/README.md

 ├── SRR034452_fastqc.html
 └── SRR034453_fastqc.html</pre>

 Copy this file to your desktop and open it with a web browser to view the contents, which will contain summary graphs and data such as the 'Per base sequence quality graph' below.
+You will need to use an sFTP client to move files to you local computer for viewing.
+On Xanadu, you will also use a different hostname for this connection with the same login credentials.
+Details can be found in the cluster guide <a href="https://bioinformatics.uconn.edu/resources-and-events/tutorials-2/data-transfer/">here</a>.

 ![](images/SRR034450_PerBaseQuality.png)